 I am calling this thing a grilled cheese and that is the end of it.
 All you need to know is that it is delicious.
 Whether you want to call it a flavor-packed vegetarian panini or a gourmet grilled cheese, it is a fabulous nonetheless!

-What is pesto?
 It is a sauce originating in Genoa made up of crushed garlic, pine nuts, salt, basil leaves, parmesan cheese and pecorino sardo blended together with olive oil.